Predation problem

-The predation problem or predation argument refers to the consideration of the harms experienced by animals due to predation as a moral problem, that humans may or may not have an obligation to work towards preventing.
-Discourse on this topic has, by and large, been held within the disciplines of animal and environmental ethics.
-The issue has particularly been discussed in relation to animal rights and wild animal suffering.
-Some critics have considered an obligation to prevent predation as untenable or absurd and have used the position as a reductio ad absurdum to reject the concept of animal rights altogether.
-Others have criticized any obligation implied by the animal rights position as environmentally harmful.
+The predation problem or predation argument concerns whether the harms experienced by animals through predation should be treated as a moral problem, and whether humans have any obligation to prevent or reduce them.
+The topic has been discussed mainly in animal ethics and environmental ethics, especially in relation to animal rights and wild animal suffering.
+Some critics have argued that an obligation to prevent predation is untenable or absurd, and have used it as a reductio ad absurdum against animal rights.
+Others have criticised intervention against predation as environmentally harmful.